icopy-site/awesome/docs/awesome/awesome-fp-js.md

 * [Functional programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) - A series by Mattias Petter Johansson, from the youtube channel FunFunFunction, that is specifically about popularization of functional programming in JavaScript.
 * [Anjana Vakil: Learning Functional Programming with JavaScript - JSUnconf 2016](https://www.youtube.com/watch?v=e-5obm1G_FY) - A simple and understandable introduction of functional proramming in javascript.
 * [Functional Programming Basics In ES6](https://www.youtube.com/watch?v=FYXpOjwYzcs) - A complete introduction to functional programming in javascript made it easy by ES6.
-* [JavaScript Programmers Should Learn https://github.com/stoeffel/awesome-fp-js/blob/master/Algebraic Data Types -- May 2018 -- UtahJS Lehi](https://www.youtube.com/watch?v=B0VoyujJWIE) - Seth House explains how ADTs (https://github.com/stoeffel/awesome-fp-js/blob/master/Algebraic Data Types) can be useful to JavaScript developers.
+* [JavaScript Programmers Should Learn Algebraic Data Types -- May 2018 -- UtahJS Lehi](https://www.youtube.com/watch?v=B0VoyujJWIE) - Seth House explains how ADTs (Algebraic Data Types) can be useful to JavaScript developers.

 ### Examples and Exercises